-In 2019, the CPA-Zicklin Index ranked Altria 5th among the S&P 500 in terms of the voluntary disclosures of its political spending and designated the company as a "trendsetter" in this area, for the fourth consecutive year.
+In 2020, the CPA-Zicklin Index ranked Altria 4th among the S&P 500 in terms of the voluntary disclosures of its political spending and designated the company as a "trendsetter" in this area, for the fifth consecutive year.

 We also are active members of the Conference Board’s Committee on Corporate Political Spending, a committee of corporations dedicated to accountability, education and engagement on issues of political activity.
 Through our work with the Committee on Corporate Political Spending and through other constructive engagements, we hope to provide leadership on these issues within the broader corporate community.
 Learn more about the Committee on Corporate Political Spending.